HackerSpace-PESU/pesu-auth/README.md

 A simple API to authenticate PESU credentials using PESU Academy

 The API is secure and protects user privacy by not storing any user credentials.
 It only validates credentials and returns the user's profile information.
+No personal data is stored or logged.

 ### PESUAuth LIVE Deployment